ldatb/ataides-website/hugo/content/tos.md

 ## 5. No Guarantees or Warranties

-We make reasonable efforts to keep the information on this site accurate and up to date.
-However, all content is provided “as is,” without any warranties - express or implied - including, but not limited to, accuracy, completeness, or fitness for a particular purpose.
+All materials are provided “as is,” without any express or implied warranties, including fitness for a particular purpose, accuracy, or completeness.
+Ataides does not guarantee uninterrupted access or error-free operation of the website.

 ## 6. Limitation of Liability

-To the maximum extent permitted by law, we are not liable for any direct, indirect, incidental, or consequential damages arising out of your access to or use of this website.
-This includes loss of data, business interruption, or reputational harm.
+To the maximum extent permitted by applicable law, Ataides shall not be liable for any direct, indirect, incidental, or consequential damages resulting from your access to or use of this website — including, but not limited to, business disruption, data loss, or reputational impact.

 ## 7. Data and Privacy